Sourdough Cinnamon Rolls with Brown Butter Cream Cheese Frosting

 Remove from the heat and pour the browned butter out of the pan and into the bowl of a stand mixer or into a medium mixing bowl.
 Be sure to scrape all of the delicious, brown specks into the bowl!

-How to Make Brown Butter Cream Cheese Frosting
+Mix the Brown Butter Cream Cheese Frosting

-In the same bowl with the cooled brown butter (a stand mixer with the paddle attachment or in a medium bowl with a hand mixer), mix together the brown butter and 4oz (113g) of room temperature cream cheese on medium speed.
+In the same bowl with the cooled brown butter (a stand mixer with the paddle attachment or in a medium bowl with a hand mixer), mix together the brown butter and room temperature cream cheese on medium speed.
 Mix the butter and cream cheese for a couple of minutes until it is light and fluffy.

 Add a pinch of salt and a teaspoon of vanilla extract to the bowl until incorporated.